 BP: After – yeah, it was after the Big Four.
 I'm just going on - just thinking – and the thing about it was, I had an encounter with the Big Four but my encounter was because in 1969, I got married, I was just 21.
 And we lived – my husband, he was in the Army Reserve, and we went to – so I lived in that part, with that flat – upstairs flat – of Dr. Perkin’s office.
-That's where my mother's friend lived who was on 12th.
-And we kinda rented it out from him, we kinda sublet it.
+That's where my mother's friend lived who was on Twelfth.
+And we kind of rented it out from him, we kind of sublet it.
 And I'll never forget this – this – it seems like drugs started exploding.
 I mean, you heard more about drugs, and all of that.
-And I was taking the bus – I was still at Eastern – I was taking the bus from 12th, where I was – I had to take a couple of buses so I could get to Telegraph and Fenkell, and a girl would pick me up at Telegraph and Fenkell and all this, but one night – I think Johnny Carson was on, I'm pretty sure – and I heard at the – remember, I'm over a dentist's office – I heard boom!
+And I was taking the bus – I was still at Eastern – I was taking the bus from Twelfth, where I was – I had to take a couple of buses so I could get to Telegraph and Fenkell, and a girl would pick me up at Telegraph and Fenkell and all this, but one night – I think Johnny Carson was on, I'm pretty sure – and I heard at the – remember, I'm over a dentist's office – I heard boom!
 Boom!
 Against the back door downstairs of the dentist's office.

-It was kind of winter time, it was icy.
+It was kind of winter time; it was icy.
 I said oh my god.
-I gotta call the police because the dentist's office had been robbed for drugs before.
+I've got to call the police because the dentist's office had been robbed for drugs before.
 I called the police, I said somebody's trying to get in, and I gave them the address.
 And so I went downstairs to the front door so I could see the police when they came.
 Well, I don't know what happened.
 I didn't see the police, but all of a sudden I see these men coming down the same stairs to my living room, and it was the Big Four.
 I said, “Ahhhh!”
 They said, “We're the cops.”
 So they said, “We want you to go downstairs with us.”

 Apparently the people had gotten the back door open, but then they ran.
 So I said okay, I will.
 So I went downstairs – we went downstairs.
 Took me through the dentist's office – how would I know what was missing?
 Anyway, as we came back out of the dentist's office to get ready to go back upstairs to my house, I heard what I felt was a little crackling of something.
 I said you didn't check the basement.
 And nobody was down there, but I – it was crazy.
 My - Oh!
 The sound I heard, I know what it was.
-When – when my girlfriend – she was my roommate at the time, because my husband was gone and I needed someone to help with the rent.
+When my girlfriend – she was my roommate at the time, because my husband was gone and I needed someone to help with the rent.
 The – I let the Big Four out the back door and there was a big thing to put over the back door and everything.
 So we were going upstairs I hear this crack – I said, they didn't check the basement, run!
-And I – I pushed her, and she said “damn, you didn't have to push me!”
+And I pushed her, and she said “damn, you didn't have to push me!”
 I said get upstairs, get upstairs, and we locked the door, and I ran to the window, and I remember going to the Big Four – they were out there and they jumped out the car, all four of them – I let them in the door.
 What I heard was really the crackling of the ice on the side of the house as they were walking.
 It was crazy.

 But the tension – because at that time, also, so many people were getting killed around us.
 I mean, this – Detroit totally changed.
 It was totally changed.
 You could be at a place where – you could be an innocent bystander.
 Everything changed.
 Everything changed after the riot.
 And maybe reality was striking or something, but I was seeing a lot more than I ever knew.
 And then people – and so, at one point, I remember writing – well, I wrote a play that my students performed, it was called Sixties Girl, and in the play, I have a white young lady and a black young lady who had grown up together walking down the street, and she said “You're moving?” the black girl said.
 “Yeah,” and the white girl says “Yes, I'm moving to some place called Southfield.”
 And she says “Southfield, I've never heard of that.”
-And see, at that time, and it was interesting because the play I was doing was at Southfield High, because I – I taught 22 years at Southfield High – and I wanted to let people know what was going on in '68 Detroit and all.
-So – we were still – oh, and as far as socially, before all this we were having the waistline parties, all kinda parties in the basement.
+And see, at that time, and it was interesting because the play I was doing was at Southfield High, because I taught 22 years at Southfield High – and I wanted to let people know what was going on in '68 Detroit and all.
+So – we were still – oh, and as far as socially, before all this we were having the waistline parties, all kind of parties in the basement.
 It wasn't shooting – just everything changed.
 Even the music changed.
 “War, What is it Good For?
 Absolutely Nothing.”
 “What's Going On?”
 The music changed.
 Everything changed.
 Our so-called innocence was gone.
 We had to really look around.